-Murphy has done a remarkable job in seven seasons on the Misson Campus.
+Murphy has done a remarkable job in eight seasons on the Misson Campus.
 The 2007 SCU team ranked as high as No. 1 nationally, advancing into the NCAA College Cup Tournament for the 19th consecutive season.

 While at LMU, he led the team to a winning record in eight of those campaigns, and to a pair of NCAA Tournament berths, the first two in school history.
 In 2002, Murphy led the Lions to their first ever postseason appearance, receiving an at-large berth in the NCAA Tournament.

 During the 2000 season he enjoyed the 100th win of his career against UNLV, and led the Lions to their best-ever finish in conference history (5-2), including a shutout victory against nationally ranked Santa Clara (No. 22).
 They finished the season ahead of Santa Clara and San Diego in the WCC, both of whom earned a trip to the NCAA Tournament.
 In 1999, Murphy led the Lions to a 13-6 mark that included a national ranking at No. 19.